Zxy-0830/font-changing/README.md

 **Font-changing** is a simple web application designed to help IT students understand basic DOM manipulation and interactivity using HTML, CSS, and JavaScript.
 In this project, you can dynamically adjust the style of a heading by toggling text case, switching bold on/off, increasing or decreasing font size, changing font families, and resetting the styles to default.
-This is the link of the page
+This is the link to the page:zxy-0830.github.io/font-changing/

 ## Project Overview